 At long range, the ability deals more damage to the primary target (if you manage to hit them) as well as creating a storm that slows enemies.
-After 2 seconds, the storm deals a lot of extra magic damage in the AoE and slows enemies inside by 80% for 3 seconds, which is huge.
+After 2 seconds, the storm deals a lot of extra magic damage in the AoE and slows enemies inside by 80% for another second.

-In ganks, picks and skirmishes, you'll want to use the short range R, preferably after landing Permafrost first to give you the double Icebreaker proc.
-However, in team fights, this is usually impossible as enemy tanks will block the projectile, or your target will simply dodge or cleanse the stun.
+In ganks, picks and skirmishes, you'll want to hit your ult directly on the target, preferably after landing Permafrost first to give you the double Icebreaker proc.
+However, in team fights, this can be tougher to do as enemy tanks will block the projectile, or your target will simply dodge or cleanse the stun.
 That's where the storm comes in.
-If your team engages at the same time as you create the storm with a max range R, you'll be able to keep most of them in place for the massive slow and damage 2 seconds later.
-Even if you miss your stun, you can still use the AoE storm to set up your team fight.
+If your team engages at the same time as you create the storm with a max range R, you'll be able to keep most of the enemy team in place for the massive slow and damage 2 seconds later.
+Even if you miss your stun or hit a sub-optimal target, you can still use the AoE storm to set up your team fight.
 The cooldown on this ability is pretty good for an ultimate, so it's okay to miss sometimes. :P

 A max range R on a priority target without a Cleanse or Quicksilver Sash can also be an ideal way to engage, provided that your teammates are close enough to followup.
 Long range stuns are 1.5 seconds instead of 1, so you'll have a bit more time to try and capitalize on the mispositioned target.